IceMetalPunk/Sniders/Readme.txt

 TODO:
 0) Add a check for work ticket totals < 0 (NOT ALLOWED).
 	a.
-Negative values can only be for credits, not charges.
+Catch empty adjustment values gracefully when entering new adjustments.
 	b.
-Change printer for tickets vs invoices.
+Change printer and paper size for tickets vs invoices.
 	c.
 Add passwords to database.

 1) Invoice changes: